starlord-daniel/ratify-store-plugin/README.md

     },
 ```

-After this is done, you can run ratify by using the debug configuration `Verify` as defined in the `.vscode/launch.json` by pressing F5 in VS Code.
+After this is done, you can run ratify by using the debug configuration `Verify` as defined in the `.vscode/launch.json` by pressing F5 in VS Code (in the ratify repo).

 ## Sample